The moduli space of Fano manifolds with K\"ahler-Ricci solitons: Discussions

-\begin{exam}[horospherical Fano manifolds] It is shown in \cite{Del} from the K-stability viewpoint and reproved by \cite{Fra} that every horospherical Fano manifold admits K\"ahler-Ricci solitons.
-This is a generalization of one of the main result in \cite{PS}.
+\begin{exam}[horospherical Fano manifolds] It is shown in \cite{Del} from the K-stability viewpoint and reproved by \cite{Fra} that every horospherical Fano manifold admits K\"ahler--Ricci soliton.
+This is a generalization of one of the main results in \cite{PS}.

-Horospherical Fano manifolds with Picard number one ($b^1 = 1$) are classified in \cite{Pas}.
-There is one example in this class, which is related to the complex $G_2$ group, that has a non-trivial small deformation.
-It is shown in \cite{PP} that the Kuranishi family of this Fano manifold $X_0$ is an isotrivial degeneration $\mathcal{X} \to \mathbb{C}$ of the orthogonal Grassmanian $Gr_q (2, 7)$.
-Since $Gr_q (2, 7)$ is homogeneous, it admits K\"ahler-Einstein metrics (\cite{Mat}).
-Then from the separatedness property of K\"ahler-Einstein Fano manifolds (\cite{SSY, LWX1}), we conclude that $X_0$ cannot admit K\"ahler-Einstein metrics.
-It follows that $X_0$ must admit non-Einstein K\"ahler-Ricci solitons.
+Horospherical Fano manifolds with Picard number one ($b^2 = 1$) are classified in \cite{Pas}.
+There is a unique horospherical Fano manifold (with an action of the complex $G_2$ group) in this classified class which admits a non-trivial small deformation.
+We can see as follows (or just by checking the criterion in \cite{Del}) that the K\"ahler--Ricci soliton on this horospherical Fano manifold $X_0$ is not K\"ahler--Einstein.
+It is shown in \cite{PP} that the Kuranishi family of this horospherical Fano manifold $X_0$ is given by an iso-trivial degeneration $\mathcal{X} \to \mathbb{C}$ of the orthogonal Grassmanian $Gr_q (2, 7)$.
+As the Grassmanian $Gr_q (2, 7)$ is homogeneous, it admits K\"ahler--Einstein metric (\cite{Mat2}).
+If $X_0$ admits K\"ahler--Einstein metric, then we get a contradiction by the separation property of K\"ahler--Einstein Fano manifolds (\cite{SSY, LWX1}) as the deformation $\mathcal{X} \to \mathbb{C}$ is iso-trivial and the general fibre admits K\"ahler--Einstein metric.
+Thus we conclude that $X_0$ cannot admit K\"ahler--Einstein metrics, while it admits K\"ahler--Ricci soliton explained as above.